-Protein is also critical for keeping your hair healthy, but many people don't get enough.
+Protein is also critical for keeping your hair healthy, and some people don't get enough.
 Lean meats like fish and chicken, eggs, and soy products are good sources.
-Eat one serving every day.
+Eat at least one serving every day.

-Because trace minerals like iron, magnesium, zinc, and biotin also affect hair, it's a good idea to take a daily multivitamin.
+Because trace minerals like iron, magnesium, zinc, and biotin also affect hair, consider taking a daily multivitamin.

 The right foods can be really good for your 'do, but hair loss has many causes.
 Sometimes genetic factors like male or female pattern baldness can play a role.
 Thyroid disease, anemia, autoimmune diseases, and hormone issues may also cause changes or loss of hair.